YogaX 200-Hour Yoga Teacher Training with Healthcare Setting Emphasis

 In essence, this meticulously designed curriculum provides a unique opportunity for individuals passionate about exploring the profound correlations between yoga, psychology, and neuroscience in a dynamic and accessible format.

-2. We’re thrilled to open enrollment for the upcoming YogaX 200-Hour Yoga Teacher Training Program, designed for aspiring teachers and dedicated practitioners looking to bring Integrated Holistic Yoga into healthcare and community settings.
-This unique hybrid training blends virtual learning and immersive in-person experience with a supportive small-group format:
+We are excited to announce the opening of registration for the upcoming YogaX 200-Hour Yoga Teacher Training Program.
+This program is designed for aspiring yoga teachers and dedicated practitioners interested in integrating Holistic Yoga into healthcare and community settings.
+The training combines online learning with a small-group, in-person immersive experience, providing a supportive environment for your growth.

 Program Dates: